petergrace1618/buying-history/README.md

 bh.old : Buyinghistory.txt
 	cp Buyinghistory.txt bh.old
 ```
+## Stage Two
-Then at a certain point I realized a couple things.
-I wasn't keeping track of the "store" (eBay or Aamazon, etc.), some sales contained multiple tapes in one item, and once in a while I bought a CD.
+At a certain point I realized a couple things: I wasn't keeping track of the "store" (eBay or Aamazon, etc.), some tapes were sold as a "lot" meaning multiple tapes sold as one item, the subtotal attribute was redundant, and once in a while I bought a CD.
 In other words, my schema was inadequate.
-At some point I picked up a book about XSLT at a Goodwill and held onto it because I thought it might be useful.
-Then around the time the Mayans allegedly predicted that the end of the world, I dusted it off, and with a little research into PHP, I converted my XML into HTML.
+around the time the Mayans allegedly predicted that the end of the world, I picked up a book about XSLT at Goodwill and with a little research into PHP I converted my XML into HTML.
+And now my fetish saw the light of day for all the world to see.

 ![Peter Grace's Tape Buying History](buyinghistory-scrshot-1.png)